Backbase/bb-lp-cli/README.md

     - info is the default setting
     - silent will disable linting and notifications
     - debug/warn/ TODO
-- **--template** Template to use for standalone mode. `blank.html` be default. 'lp.html' as an alternative.
+- **--template** Template to use for standalone mode. `./index.dev.html` be default. `lp` and `cxp` as an alternative.
 You can use a custom one, which will be taken from running item folder.

 ```bash
 bblp start [-p3030] [-l silent]